ethmarks/posts/content/measurement.md

 Firstly, I suggest using **dal** as the unit of Sundial time, pronounced `/dɑːl/`, like "doll" or like "dial" (from "sun**dial**") with a strong Southern twang.

 Secondly, I suggest that 1 dal should be equal to `1/90,720` of a day.
 This is [approximately](https://www.wolframalpha.com/input?i=%28mean+solar+day+%2F+90%2C720%29+%2F+%2810%5E44+planck+times+%2F+10%29) 1.7665 decitims (0.95 caesium seconds).
-I selected 90,720 because it's extremely divisible; it has [120 divisors](https://www.wolframalpha.com/input?i=divisors+of+90%2C720) (compared to 86,400's mere [96 divisors](https://www.wolframalpha.com/input?i=divisors+of+86%2C400)), plus it's evenly divisible by 7.
+I selected 90,720 because it's extremely divisible; it has [120 divisors](https://www.wolframalpha.com/input?i=divisors+of+90%2C720) (compared to 86,400's mere [96 divisors](https://www.wolframalpha.com/input?i=divisors+of+86%2C400)).
+It's also divisible by 7, which 86,400 is not.

-## Corollaries

-In case it wasn't obvious from the rest of this post, I'm very interested physics.
-It's an enjoyable field of study for me, which makes it frustrating how many ridiculous conventions there are.

-For example, when Benjamin Franklin was first studying electricity, he guessed that charges flowed from positive to negative.
-He was wrong; electrons (negative) are free-moving and flow towards protons (positive), which are fixed.
-But by the time we realized this mistake, Benjamin Franklin had been dead for 107 years and his incorrect notation had worked its way into several million textbooks, making it effectively impossible to amend.
-So even to this day, physics uses two contradictory, overlapping, and exactly opposite conventions for charge flow.

-I know about several other conventions like this in physics or physics-adjacent fields.

-- **Thermodynamics**: engineers describe work done _by_ a system as positive and work done _on_ a system as negative, which is exactly the opposite of how every other branch of physics describe work.
-- **Organic chemistry**: the Glyceraldehyde Reference describes D sugars as rotating to the right and L sugars as rotating to the left, even though both can rotate in either direction.
-- **Geology**: we describe Earth's North Magnetic Pole as being positive and causing magnetic field lines, even though it's actually negative (which is why positive compass needles are attracted to it) and is actually where magnetic field lines sink into the ground.
-- **Astronomy**: we use "magnitude" to describe the brightness of stars, but it goes in the opposite direction of the actual brightness.
-For example, Proxima Centauri (a red dwarf star) has a magnitude of 11.13 while Rigel (a blue hypergiant star) has a magnitude of 0.13.
-Also, rather than being a linear or even a base-10 logarithmic scale, magnitude scales by the fifth root of 100 (approximately 2.512).
-[I'm not making this up](https://en.wikipedia.org/wiki/Apparent_magnitude#:~:text=2.512).

-I assume that there are more confusing conventions like this in physics that I don't know about, and that there are even more conventions in other fields.
-Maybe there's a painting convention that describes blue paint as "redish" or something.

-We can fix all of this.

-In order to switch to the Marks system, we'd have to rewrite pretty much every textbook at around the same time.
-Suspending our disbelief about the practicalities of this for a moment, this gives us a golden opportunity to fix all of the silly and confusing conventions.
-We couldn't do this before because nobody was willing to rewrite everything.
-If rewriting everything is on the table, we might as well fix stuff while we're at it.

 ## You can stop suspending your disbelief now

-**"This would break 8 billion people's unit intuitions.
+**"Adopting the Marks system would break 8 billion people's unit intuitions.
 The lost productivity of people having to relearn basic measurements would surely amount to trillions of dollars at minimum."** \
 Yes, that's a good point.
 It'd certainly be a very rough transition period.
+Those trillions of dollars could probably be put to a better use than switching to a more elegant measurement system.

 **"Re-manufacturing everything would not only be unimaginably expensive but it would also massively accelerate climate change by causing a huge spike in resource consumption."** \
 Yeah, that part would be pretty bad.
 I guess theoretically we could only update the specifications and leave the physical items intact, but that'd still be a monumental task and then every length, weight, speed, et cetera would have weird, uneven, and oddly precise values.

 **The U.S. still hasn't adopted the metric system, and the Marks system would an even bigger change.
 Even if most of the world adopted the Marks system, there would almost certainly be a few holdouts.
 Rather than having two conflicting measurement systems, we'd have three.** \
 Another good point.
-If we're being realistic, even if we somehow managed to get the world to run on tims and TUT behind the scenes, most normal people would probably refuse to switch away from existing measurement systems.
+Realistically, even if we somehow managed to get the world to run on tims and TUT behind the scenes, most normal people would probably refuse to switch away from existing measurement systems, even if lens and maz are better.
+This is pretty inconvenient for my argument, but I can't hide behind "please suspend your disbelief" anymore.
+Cultural inertia is really difficult to overcome.

 **"This is just contrarianism and a solution in search of a problem."** \
 Ah, but that's where you're wrong.
 The Marks system actually solves a very real problem.
 Read on to the next section.

 ## The Epochalypse

 Remember how I said that Unix time can only go up to a certain number of seconds (approximately 68 years)?
 This is called the Unix epoch.
 After `2^31` seconds have passed after 1970, we'll enter a new Unix epoch, causing Unix time to roll back to zero.
-This'll happen on January 19, 2038.
+This will happen on January 19, 2038.

 This is called the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
-It's similar in concept to the Y2K bug, where every computer that stored the current year as a 2-digit number beleived that time had advanced from December 31, 1999 to January 1, 1900.
+It's similar in concept to the Y2K bug, where every computer that stored the current year as a 2-digit number believed that time had advanced from December 31, 1999 to January 1, 1900.

 The main difference between then and now is that there are a lot more computers nowadays than there were in 1999.
 Like, a **lot** more, and we depend on them far more heavily.

 The vast majority of modern computers use 64-bit Unix time, which won't run out for nearly 300 billion years.
 Even among the systems that do use 32-bit Unix time, many have robust error handling and will realize that something is amiss and won't actually think that it's 1970.

-But some of the most critical systems in the world _don't_ use modern computers, and many weren't designed to handle.
+But some of the most critical systems in the world _don't_ use modern computers, and many weren't designed with robust error handling.
 The IRS and 92 of the top 100 global banks still primarily use mainframe computers from the 1960s.
 Their codebases contain many tens of millions of lines of code, most of it written in COBOL, which is a programming language where most of the people that knew it have retired and/or died.

 Verifying that a system is actually safe from the 2038 problem is extremely difficult.
 Even if a system always stores time in 64 bits, if it converts that time into 32 bits even once for an intermediate step, the whole system is now vulnerable.
 Normally, programmers write tests for this kind of stuff.
 But tests don't work on the 2038 problem because the system will always give the right answer until it suddenly doesn't, and by then it's too late.
 The only option is to read every single line of code and make sure that it doesn't use 32-bit time even once.